Vermont is Very Much Open

 It's been about four decades since I frolicked at Lake Dunmore in Salisbury, perhaps because the last time I was there I foolishly jumped off a cliff into the water and shredded my bottom upon landing.
 (I shudder to think of the road not taken that day.)

+The modest admission fee gave me access to the state park, and I scoped out a clearing between two trees.
 The lake was ideal for a quick and refreshing swim.
 The park offered plenty of space for kids to play on the beach and in the water and for families to picnic.

 Back in the car, I sought out more refreshments.
 Destination: A&W, the iconic roadside restaurant on Route 7 south of Middlebury.
 Though I could smell burgers and onion rings from a couple hundred yards away, I wanted only a half gallon of root beer.